3D printing drugs is driving the pharmaceutical industry towards personalized medicine. Let's take a look at the most recent trends and developments.

 To know more about the FDA’s take on drug 3D printing, check out their press statement.

 Feature image source: Bioprinting World

-License: The text of "3D Printing Drugs – The Latest Advancements Around the World" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "3D Printing Drugs: The Latest Advancements in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.